 Jewelweed might also say; with only one season to get it done, you have to be up early.
 As one of the first soft new things to push itself up, Jewelweed’s bright yellow-green leaf circles are everywhere in early spring.

-By June there used to be a dense cover of this plant on much of the floodplain.
+Before deer arrived, by June there used to be a dense cover of this plant on much of the floodplain.
 One more thing Jewelweed can tell us is how fast the deer population is increasing.

 This particular patch, including some False Dragonhead, Physostegia virginiana, is in an area off limits to deer for the past several years.

 This unprotected patch has been browsed through the summer, and will not produce the lovely orange flowers beloved by hummingbirds.

 Can the deer in this forest eliminate the Jewelweed?
 They will reduce populations severely, but fortunately this weedy annual has some intriguing defensive tricks up its stem.

 In the plant world, as elsewhere, sexual reproduction is an energy expensive task.
 If a plant doesn’t have the energy to produce pretty flowers due to drought, browsing, etc, it needs another way to get the job done.
 This is especially true for annuals, with their do-and-die cycle.
 The solution for some is “cleistogamy”, or selfing – seeds that are genetic copies of the parent plant formed in tiny colorless flowers.
 No pollinators required!
 In fact, research has shown that most of Jewelweed’s seeds are produced this way.
 So even a deer-ravaged plant with no obvious flowers can produce seed.
 A research study (link below) even found evidence that populations of Jewelweed which have been exposed to browsing over long time periods can cope with it better than ones that were protected. http://onlinelibrary.wiley.com/doi/10.1111/1365-2745.12344/pdf